interbit/interbit/docs/gitbook/key-concepts/README.md

 Because a smart contract must be deterministic a method of handling side effects on a blockchain must be used.
 Interbit uses the redux-saga API to manage side effects.
 If you require side effect management in your covenant simply export a `rootSaga` in your covenant package export in the same way you would export a redux saga.

 Refer to the [redux-saga](https://redux-saga.js.org/docs/introduction/BeginnerTutorial.html) documentation for implementation details.

+## Chain Joining

+Chains can join to eachother via a read or write join.
+These joins enable Interbit blockchains to share data and interact with eachother.

+## Read Joins

+A read join allows one blockchain to share application state with another.
+Both blockchains must agree to and authorize the join in order for any data to be shared.

+Once authorized on both sides, the providing blockchain will send verifyable blockheaders and data to the consuming chain which will receive a subset of the providing blockchain's state.
+A read join is authorized on the providing side with an [`'@@interbit/START_PROVIDE_STATE'`](../reference/interbit-covenant-utils/startProvideState.md) action and on the receiving side by an [`'@@interbit/START_CONSUME_STATE'`](../reference/interbit-covenant-utils/startConsumeState.md).
+Once both actions have been blocked the state will be shared.

+## Write joins

+A write join allows one blockchain to remotely dispatch actions to another blockchain.
+Both blockchains must agree to authorize the join in order for any actions to be sent.

+Once both sides have agreed to the join, the remote dispatch is handled using a read join that shares a queue of actions from the sending chain to the receiving chain.
+The receiving chain will process these actions if the sending chain is authorized to dispatch them.

+A write join is authorized on the sending side with an [`'@@interbit/AUTHORIZE_SEND_ACTIONS'`](../reference/interbit-covenant-utils/authorizeSendActions.md) action and on the receiving side with an [`'@@interbit/AUTHORIZE_RECEIVE_ACTIONS'`](../reference/interbit-covenant-utils/authorizeReceiveActions.md) action.